Upgrade your website with cohesive IM and Live Chat strengths

 • Self-service portals provide customers with instant access to information at the moment they want it most.
 It helps end-users as the first line of support and empowers those customers to find information to resolve their issues.

-4. Poor quality of products & services
+4. Poor Quality of Products & Services

-Having a poor quality product is one of the most common customer pain points faced by small businesses or enterprises.
+Having a poor-quality product is one of the most common customer pain points faced by small businesses or enterprises.
 Brands and marketers can’t afford to overlook product quality as it has a direct impact on increasing customer retention, building brand trust, and boosting your ROI.

 Perfecting product quality has numerous benefits for any company.
 The positive correlation between product quality and sales should be reason enough to make quality a top priority in a business strategy.

-5. Lack of adequate knowledge & experience
+5. Lack of Adequate Knowledge & Experience

 Today’s customers expect agents to have increasingly detailed knowledge of products, services, and company policies so they can achieve first contact resolution (FCR).
-Not able to receive updated brand information becomes frustrating for customers.
+Not being able to receive updated brand information becomes frustrating for customers.

-Customers lose trust when they encounter agents that do not understand their products, services, or the importance of contributing to a positive experience.
+Customers lose trust when they encounter agents who do not understand their products, services, or the importance of contributing to a positive experience.
 The expectation is that agents will be a reliable resource for guidance and resolution without having to expend exorbitant effort in explaining details.

-Pro tips:
+Pro Tips

-• Organize regular product training programs to give a continuous touch up to the latest features of your product.
+• Organize regular product training programs to give a continuous touch-up to the latest features of your product.

 • Ensure that the new hires are experienced and have domain expertise that adds value to the service they offer to the customers.

-6. Complicated buying process
+6. Complicated Buying Process

 Around 87% of customers abandon their carts during checkout if the process is too long or complicated.
 It means that you can really lose out if the UI/UX on the checkout page is poor.